info@gunnersreview.com

 Barrel Life Expectations

-Both cartridges are barrel burners due to large powder charges and high pressures.
-However, most hunters will never shoot enough rounds to wear out a barrel in their lifetime.
+Both options are barrel burners because of large powder charges and high pressures.
+But most hunters will never shoot enough rounds to wear out a barrel in their lifetime.
 Competition shooters and serious long-range enthusiasts should budget for barrel replacements every 2-4 years.

 Rifle Weight Considerations